sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ## Socket Activation

 Most Linux operating systems today use a modern process manager called systemd to start the server and run and manage services.
 You can configure your server to allocate a socket and start and scale your app on demand.
 This is called [socket activation](http://0pointer.de/blog/projects/socket-activated-containers.html).
 In this case the OS will pass two environment variables to your app — `LISTEN_PID` and `LISTEN_FDS`.
-The adapter will verify that these variables are correct and then listen on file descriptor 3 which refers to a socket unit that you will have to create.
+The adapter will verify that these variables are correct and then listen on file descriptor 3 which refers to a systemd socket unit that you will have to create.

-To take advantage of socket activation make sure your app is running as a systemd service.
+To take advantage of socket activation follow these steps.

+1. Run your app as a [systemd service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html).
 It can either run directly on the host system or inside a container (using Docker or a systemd portable service for example).

 ```ini
 # /etc/systemd/system/myapp.service